Menlo Park Toastmasters

 Fellow Toastmasters and Guests,

-Due to the shelter-in-place, we will be meeting online using Zoom.
-All the guests are welcome to join our online meeting!
-Please make sure to fill in the form below so that we can send you all the instructions and information to join the meeting.
+We will be meeting online using Zoom until further notice.
+All guests are welcome to join our online meeting!
+Please fill in the form below so that we can send you all the instructions and information to enable you to join the meeting.

 VP of Public Relations

-All guests are welcome to visit us as often as they wish in order to familiarize themselves with the club, and the program.
+All guests are welcome to visit us up to 3 times in order to familiarize themselves with the club and the program.
 No commitment is necessary, but returning guests will be encouraged to become a member.
 Membership is the only way to gain access to all the benefits of Toastmasters International programs and resources.

-A club member will introduce you at the beginning of the meeting and at the end of the meeting you will be given the opportunity to comment if you feel inclined to do so.
+The president will introduce you at both the beginning and end of the meeting and you will be given the opportunity to introduce yourself, and give feedback.
 There is no charge for guests.
-Sit back and enjoy the meeting.
+Sit back and enjoy the meeting!

-All members start with different abilities, experiences and comfort levels.
-However, the primary goal of Toastmasters is not for us to compete against each other, but to improve ourselves.
-When you invest effort in the program and your personal goals, and practice often, you will soon start seeing improvements.
+All members start with different abilities, experiences, and comfort levels.
+The primary goal of Toastmasters is not for us to compete against each other, but to improve ourselves.
+When you invest effort in the program and your personal goals and practice often, you will soon start seeing improvement.
 Sooner than you’d think, there will be another guest feeling a little intimidated by you!

 Who are we?